Ross65536/phpdev-on-docker/README.md

 ```
 to leave the container execute `exit`.

 __Note that the container must be running__ in order that you can run exec.
-Therefore if you pause the containers by hitting Ctrl^C, for example, it won't work.
-This means that you'll have to have one terminal for running the containers and another to exec commands onto the php container.
-I prefer the first approach but another possible one is to run docker in detached/background mode
+Therefore, if you pause the containers by hitting Ctrl^C, for example, it won't work.
+This means that you'll have to have one terminal for running the containers and another to exec commands onto the PHP container.
+Another possible approach is to run docker in detached (background) mode
 ```
     docker-compose -d up
     # do other things such exec into a container